hashicorp/terraform-provider-vsphere/website/docs/d/virtual_machine.html.markdown

   datacenter the virtual machine is located in.
 This can be omitted if the search path used in `name` is an absolute path.
 For default datacenters, use the `id` attribute from an empty `vsphere_datacenter` data source.
+* `scsi_controller_scan_count` - (Optional) The number of SCSI controllers to scan for disk sizes and controller types on.
+Default: `1`.

+~> **NOTE:** For best results, ensure that all the disks on any templates you use with this data source reside on the primary controller, and leave this value at the default.
+See the [`vsphere_virtual_machine`][docs-virtual-machine-resource] resource documentation for the significance of this setting, specifically the [additional requirements and notes for cloning][docs-virtual-machine-resource-cloning] section.

+[docs-virtual-machine-resource-cloning]: /docs/providers/vsphere/r/virtual_machine.html#additional-requirements-and-notes-for-cloning

 ## Attribute Reference